1seanob1337/DC-Metro-Crime-Data-2007---2017/README.md

   Int64 for date breakdown.

 - Missing Data:\
-  Normally distributed across the data set, coming out to roughly 19k out of 343k (less than 5% of the dataset).\
+  Really spread to a couple of columns across the data set, reaching roughly 19k out of 343k (less than 5% of the dataset).\
   Resulting in 17k rows removed with a new column count of 325340.\
   Mostly coming from NEIGH_CLUSTER or END_DATE (Offense/Crime not closed).\

 - Relation of Features:\
-  Found a neutral relationship of features for most of the columns, excluding some of the coordinate-based columns and the time break-out columns.\
+  Found a neutral relationship of features for most of the columns, excluding some of the coordinate-based and time-based columns.\
   Analysis of the dataset showed a weak (at best) correlation between Time_of_Day, Homicide, and Shift.\
-  This was the case even with skewing the results in favor of the ‘Evening / Midnight Shift.'
+  This was the case even with skewing the results favoring the ‘Evening / Midnight Shift.'

-# Have Homicides Increased Over This Decade?

-# Which Districts Or Neighborhoods Had The Highest Number Of Homicides?

-# Is There Any Correlation Between The Time Of Day & The Occurrence Of Homicides?
+# Is there any correlation between the time of the day and the occurrence of homicides?

+# Have homicides increased over this decade?

+Answer: Some policing initiatives may have worked at certain times.

+# Lay of the Land: 8 Wards, 7 Districts, and 57 PSAs.

+# Which wards or neighborhoods had the highest number of homicides?

 # Are homicides more likely to occur with a gun or a knife?

-# Folium Plot?
+# Which ward & police service area has had the highest number of homicides over the last decade?

 # Contact Information